 Day 6: Salt Creek Village, Bastimentos Marine National Park

-We depart by boat from the Bocas Inn traversing the expanse of Bastimentos National Park, Panama’s first marine national park.
-We reach Salt Creek by navigating through clusters of Red Mangroves, which provide sea creatures with a protective area during their reproductive and development stages.
+You depart by boat from the Bocas Inn traversing the expanse of Bastimentos National Park, Panama’s first marine national park.
+You reach Salt Creek by navigating through clusters of Red Mangroves, which provide sea creatures with a protective area during their reproductive and development stages.
 Upon arrival you first enjoy a walk along Cayman Trail.
 This trail takes you through several stages of lowland forest dynamics.
 Here, you will look for birds such as Red-throated Ant Tanager and Golden-collared Manakin (Cerritus sub sp.).
 Mammals such as Night Monkeys, White-faced Capuchins and Three-toed Sloths also live here.

 Day 7: Boca del Drago, Panama City

-Early in the morning we take a boat ride to Boca del Drago around Colon Island.
-Weather permitting, we visit Swan's Cay, a rock protruding from the depths of the Caribbean Sea, which serves as rookery for Red-billed tropic birds (the only place to be found in Panama) and Brown boobies.
-Along the coastline, returning to the lodge, we make stops at coral reefs and mangrove isles for snorkeling.
-Back at the lodge we have lunch and get ready for our return flight to Panama City.
-Upon arrival we will be transferred to our hotel with a stop on the way at the Balboa handicraft market for some last minute shopping.
-Tonight we enjoy a farewell dinner at a local restaurant.
-Night at the Hotel Executive (B,L,D).
+Early in the morning you take a boat ride to Boca del Drago around Isla Colon.
+Weather permitting, you visit Swan's Cay, a rock protruding from the depths of the Caribbean Sea, which serves as rookery for Red-billed tropic birds (the only place to be found in Panama) and Brown boobies.
+Along the coastline, returning to the lodge, you make stops at coral reefs and mangrove isles for snorkeling.
+Back at the lodge you have lunch and get ready for your return flight to Panama City.
+Upon arrival you will be transferred to your hotel.
+Tonight you enjoy a farewell dinner at a local restaurant.

 Day 8: Depart Panama

 Today we are picked up at the lobby of the hotel 2.5 hours prior to our scheduled departure flight and transferred to Tocumen International Airport.
 Fly home (B)

 Optional pre-tour to the San Blas Islands and post-tour Panama Canal transit available.